 At The American Wildfire Experience, we want to encourage and promote quality wildland fire storytelling that helps tell the story of wildland fire and shines a light on our human relationship with wildland fire.
 That’s why we started our Wildland Fire Digital Storytelling Micro-Grant initiative.

 It is our hope that these grants will encourage thoughtful wildland fire storytelling by active fire practitioners, improve the production value of our grantee’s creative works by providing digital storytelling equipment/tools, and that this will help begin to build a cadre of wildland firefighters, practitioners, and community members developing engaging content well aligned with AWE’s mission.
 Each year we offer a handful of micro-grants to applicants from all over the world at $500.00 (USD) each.

 We issue grants to creative people who propose compelling projects to tell the story of wildland fire from a unique perspective.
 To quote one of our board members, “We give money to cool people doing cool shit so that they can keep doing it.”

 We expect our grant recipients to essentially 1) produce something fire related; 2) that tells a unique or compelling story; and 3) package it in a way that we can present it to our digital audience.
 That’s it!

 Micro-grants are simply small grants in terms of funding amount.
-In our case, we offer $500.00 grants with the hope that these grants would encourage thoughtful wildland fire storytelling by active content creators on social media, improve the production value of our grantee’s creative works by providing digital storytelling equipment/tools, and will begin to build a cadre of wildland firefighters developing engaging content well aligned with AWE’s mission.
+In our case, we offer $500.00 grants with the hope that these grants would encourage thoughtful wildland fire storytelling by active content creators on social media, improve the production value of our grantee’s creative works by providing digital storytelling equipment/tools, and will begin to build a cadre of wildland firefighters/practitioners/community members developing engaging content well aligned with AWE’s mission.